ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 ### Migrate the Code using SYCLomatic

-For this sample, the SYCLomatic tool automatically migrates ~80% of the CUDA runtime API's to SYCL.
+For this sample, the SYCLomatic tool automatically migrates ~80% of the CUDA runtime APIs to SYCL.
 Follow these steps to generate the SYCL code using the compatibility tool.

 1. Clone the required GitHub repository to your local environment.
    ```